davepinch/pinchy.cc/collections/_fragments/you-just-think-you-exist.md

 ---
-title: "You just think you exist"
+title: "you just think you exist"
 date: 2022-07-29
 ---